carbon-language/carbon-lang/llvm/docs/StackMaps.rst

 intrinsic's callsite.
 Variants of the intrinsic with non-void return type also return a value according to calling convention.

-On PowerPC, note that ``<target>`` must be the actual intended target of the indirect call.
-Specifically, even when compiling for the ELF V1 ABI, ``<target>`` is not the function-descriptor address normally used as the C/C++ function-pointer representation.
-As a result, the call target must be local because no adjustment or restoration of the TOC pointer (in register r2) will be performed.
+On PowerPC, note that ``<target>`` must be the ABI function pointer for the intended target of the indirect call.
+Specifically, when compiling for the ELF V1 ABI, ``<target>`` is the function-descriptor address normally used as the C/C++ function-pointer representation.

 Requesting zero patch point arguments is valid.
 In this case, all variable operands are handled just like